shenae/ReciPlease/README.md

 ### Technologies Being Used:
 For this project, we will be using Express.js, SQL, Postgres, React, HTML and CSS.

-An explanation of the major challenges you expect to face while building this app and how you foresee your team solving them:
+An explanation of the major challenges expected while building this app and how you foresee your team solving them:
-    * Implementing AUTH
+* Implementing AUTH -
     Solution: Referring to past labs with Auth
-    * Deploying to Heroku
+* Deploying to Heroku -
     Solution: Working as a class to deploy on Friday
-    * Merge Conflicts
+* Merge Conflicts -
     Solution: Communicating as a team when there is a merge conflict and agreeing to a folder structure/component hierarchy prior to beginning the project

 ### MVP
 * Display all recipes